lordamdal/SignLink/README.md

 This project captures video from a webcam, uses MediaPipe to detect hand landmarks, and a custom-trained Keras LSTM model to recognize a predefined set of sign language gestures in real-time.
 The recognized gestures are concatenated to form sentences, which can optionally be grammar-checked.

+Next Update:
+Implement a 1D-CNN to improve the accuracy of the translation

 ## Project Structure

 - `main.py`: Main script to run the real-time sign gesture recognition.